matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ### Limitations of the verification step

-In order to protect the system from the DDoS threat, the verification step must have the following limitations:
+In order to protect the system from a DDoS threat, the verification step must have the following limitations:

 - The AA can only access its own storage (calling other contracts is allowed only in rare whitelisted cases).
 - The AA can not use context variables, e.g. `block.number`, etc.